Political Analyst Shares 3 Reasons Why the US Elections Are Important to South Africa

 BREAKING: Trump declares victory in US election; Harris yet to concede

-The case the country brought against Isreal for genocide in the International Court of Justice and our role in BRICS heightened SA's foreign policy and international relations position.
+The International Court of Justice genocide case SA brought against Israel and the country's role in BRICS heightened South Africa's foreign policy and international relations position.

 Mbete is an academic whose research interests include international relations, global government and multilateralism.
 Her domestic research interests are in electoral politics.